Improved Approximation Algorithms by Generalizing the Primal-Dual Method Beyond Uncrossable Functions: Preliminaries

-For any instance $H$, we use $\opt(H)$ to denote the minimum cost of a feasible subgraph (i.e., a subgraph that satisfies the requirements of the problem).
-When there is no danger of ambiguity, we use $\opt$ rather than $\opt(H)$.
+Let $G=(V,E)$ be an undirected multi-graph (possibly containing parallel edges but no loops) with non-negative costs $c\in\Rp^{E}$ on the edges.
+We take $G$ to be the input graph, and we use $n$ to denote $|V(G)|$.
+For a set of edges $F\subseteq E(G)$, $c(F):=\sum_{e\in F}c(e)$, and for a subgraph $G'$ of $G$, $c(G'):=c(E(G'))$.
+For any instance $G$, we use $\opt(G)$ to denote the minimum cost of a feasible subgraph (i.e., a subgraph that satisfies the requirements of the problem).
+When there is no danger of ambiguity, we use $\opt$ rather than $\opt(G)$.